There are 5 elements to any streaming production setup.

 When you're using professional cameras, you'll need to either buy an encoder that has a built-in capture interface, or add capture cards or boxes to your computer.

-The purpose of an encoder is to take a video signal and compress it into the correct format to stream across your internet connection and send it to IBM Cloud Video's servers.
+The purpose of an encoder is to take a video signal and compress it into the correct format to stream across your internet connection and send it to IBM Watson Media's servers.
 In many streaming setups, the encoder is integrated with the broadcasting or switching software.
-For example, IBM Cloud Video's Web Broadcaster and the mobile app have a built in encoding, so no separate encoder is required.
+For example, IBM Watson Media's Web Broadcaster have a built in encoding, so no separate encoder is required.
 In professional video setups it's common to have a dedicated piece of software or hardware that does only encoding and separate hardware and software is used for capture and switching.

 A solid internet connection is one of the most important aspects of being able to stream live.
 Without a good internet connection, you won't be able to stream at all.